An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Introduction

 Very recently, authors of the paper \cite{Tezaur2022} have introduced a novel partitioned approach for ROMs, where they couple either two different reduced--order models on each subdomain or a reduced--order model on one subdomain and a full--order (Finite Element) model on the other for the case of nonstationary diffusion--advection problems.
 In this context, the construction followed in this paper could be also applicable to the coupling presented in \cite{Tezaur2022}, as long as there is a way of casting functions defined on the subdomain interface onto the approximation spaces used on the corresponding subdomains; this will be subject of future work.

 As mentioned before, the use of optimisation--based domain--decomposition methods for PDEs goes as back as the end of the 1990s, e.g., \cite{GUNZBURGER199977}.
 It had been successfully studied in the case of Navier--Stokes equations as well, see \cite{GunzburgerLee2000}.
-As for the novelty of this work, to the best of the authors' knowledge, this is the first attempt of combining the aforementioned technique with projection--based Reduced Order Models in order to provide a computationally efficient algorithm for parametrised PDEs.
+As for the novelty of this work, to the best of the authors’ knowledge, this is the first attempt of combining the aforementioned technique with projection–based Reduced Order Models in order to provide a computationally efficient algorithm for parametrised PDEs.
+Other works deal with model order reduction and domain decomposition but basing their work on other algorithms, e.g. on Schwarz domain overlapping methods \cite{del2023boundary, iollo2023one}.

 A possible extension of current work could be the application of the technique described in this paper to optimal--control problems; in this case, as, for example, in \cite{GUNZBURGER199977}, we have to deal with multi--objective optimisation problems - one for the optimal control and another one for the domain--decomposition part.